simidzija/Scaling-Laws/README.md

 # Scaling Laws

-In this repo I train transformer based language models at scale using hardware accelerators, and use the results to analyze LLM scaling laws.
+In this repo I train transformer based language models at scale and use the results to analyze LLM scaling laws.
+For my experiments I use the $300 of free trial Google Cloud credits to run my experiments on a T4 GPU.
+I learned many practical lessons related to training LLMs at scale on a fixed budget.

 ## Model